Applications and arranging matters

 A registration request should be sent to the Admissions Board at least 6 weeks before the intended registration date.
 Are you planning on interrupting your LLB programme temporarily?
 Discuss your study plan with a study adviser of the International Office beforehand.
 The Admissions Board will take this step into consideration when reaching a decision.

-Every student, bachelor, master, and pre-master, should ask for course approval at least three (3) months before graduation/completing their programme.
+Every student, bachelor, master, and pre-master, should ask for course approval.
+This should be done at least three (3) months before graduation/completing their programme.
 For master and pre-master students it is strongly advised to ask for approval immediately after the start of the programme.
 This approval can be obtained via Progress.

 This approval has two functions: